toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 A set of models is associated with a model group according to which object of the :py:class:`~pyxel.detectors.Detector` data container is used or modified by the models.
-These groups correspond roughly to the detector fundamental functions, e.g. generating charge, so converting photons to charge or modyfying the charge bucket.
+These groups correspond roughly to the detector fundamental functions, e.g. generating charge, so converting photons to charge or modifying the charge bucket.

 Models in Pyxel makes changes and storing the data in data buckets (:py:class:`~pyxel.data_structure.Scene`, :py:class:`~pyxel.data_structure.Photon`, :py:class:`~pyxel.data_structure.Charge`,